 Don’t forget to budget for:

-- The Holidays: December is full of festive holidays, so if you’re planning on celebrating Christmas, Hanukka, or any of the upcoming holidays then be sure to make room in your budget for gifts, decor, travel and festive activities.
+- The Holidays: December is full of festive holidays, so if you’re planning on celebrating Christmas, Hanukkah, or any of the upcoming holidays then be sure to make room in your budget for gifts, decor, travel and festive activities.
 Check out my guide on how to save money on holiday dinners!

 - New Years Eve: Whether you’re planning on spending December 31st at home with a couple of friends or going to hit the town your budget should reflect those potential added costs.